-The South Glos TSA programme offers a one year, full-time course, based on the academic year starting in September.
+The Five Counties TSH (formerly the South Glos Teaching School Alliance) programme offers a one year, full-time course, based on the academic year starting in September.

 Our vision is to develop and prepare the teachers of tomorrow with the skills and knowledge they need to deliver creative and challenging teaching and learning in the Primary setting.
 The programme has been designed to ensure that you are expertly trained as a Primary teacher to take up your post as an outstanding NQT and is enhanced by attending training at the CLF SCITT.

 Right from day one, trainees are treated as a member of staff and take part in all aspects of school life including attending all staff meetings and other CPD opportunities.
 Trainees attend one days joint training a week and then put their learning into practice straight away back in school so it really is learning on the job.
 Trainees work with their school-based mentor, who is responsible for supporting and guiding their professional development, ensuring that they have the opportunities that they need both within the school and drawing on expertise from other schools.

 The staff in our schools are our most valuable resource and have a proven track record for delivering high quality training and professional development.
 They have high expectations and are eager to share their skills, knowledge and practice with the next generation of teachers - they are in the best position to prepare trainee teachers for excellence in their own practice.
 They endeavour to support trainees in many different ways through coaching and mentoring, observations and feedback to ensure that they have the best possible preparation and training.